Satisfactory-Clips-Archive/Media-Search-Archive/app/q-and-a.md

 # Progress
-* 3727 questions found out of 5483 clips
+* 3816 questions found out of 5599 clips
-* 3587 non-trolling & on-topic questions found out of 3727 total questions
+* 3676 non-trolling & on-topic questions found out of 3816 total questions
-* 266 questions found with no other references
+* 256 questions found with no other references
 ## grouped by date
+* 2021-07-20: 7 of 89 questions found with no other references
 * 2021-07-16: 0 of 6 questions found with no other references
 * 2021-07-13: 11 of 99 questions found with no other references
 * 2021-07-06: 3 of 62 questions found with no other references
-* 2021-06-29: 4 of 95 questions found with no other references
+* 2021-06-29: 3 of 95 questions found with no other references
 * 2021-06-22: 7 of 39 questions found with no other references
 * 2021-06-18: 0 of 2 questions found with no other references
 * 2021-06-15: 3 of 34 questions found with no other references